 - Administrative costs associated with getting a patent for an invention

-The Research Support Fund (RSF) supports this research investment by funding the hidden costs of research to help over 125 Canadian postsecondary institutions and their affiliated research hospitals and institutes make the most of the federal investment in academic research by supporting a portion of the indirect costs of research.
+The Research Support Fund (RSF) supports this research investment by funding the hidden costs of research by supporting a portion of the indirect costs of research.
 These are costs that are not attributed directly to a university research project, but which are real costs to the university.
 The RSF helps to maintain modern labs and equipment; provide access to knowledge resources; provide research management and administrative support; meet regulatory and ethical standards; transfer knowledge from academia to the private, public and not-for-profit sectors, and many other activities that help to make Canada a world leader in research and development.

 - Research facilities

 - Management and administration of an institution’s research enterprise